top of page

 2. Create or Purchase a Template for Wood Inlays

 Every inlay starts with a template.
+You can:

 • Purchase a pre-made template